 Because of all this speedy renovation on the commercial strip along Queen Street and the houses near it, the prices of homes have gone up accordingly.
 Once a poor man’s Riverdale, Leslieville is now an entity on to itself.

-Unlike Queen East, Gerrard has not exploded with great shops to the same extent, though this is changing quickly as well with the gourmet sandwich shops, a circus school and the obligatory independent coffee shop.
+Unlike Queen East, Gerrard has not exploded with great shops to the same extent, though this is changing quickly as well with the gourmet sandwich shops and the obligatory independent coffee shop.

-Housing stock consists of Victorians, Ontario cottages and row houses with some midrise and small condos.
+Housing stock consists of Victorians, Ontario cottages, row houses, and some midrise and small boutique condos.

-There’s not a lot of deals left here, but if you don’t mind paying for living in one of Toronto’s coolest neighbourhoods, then is well worth your consideration.
+There’s not a lot of deals left here, but if you don’t mind paying for living in one of Toronto’s well-crafted neighbourhoods, then is well worth your consideration.